craigprotzel/making-education/Schedule/README.md

 * Post-trip Discussion
 	* Activity: What I Saw & What It Means
 	* Attempt to put the trip in context and how it relates to the project brief.
+* Visit by Matt Karau from Engineering for Social Impact Class
 * Outline initial 3-Week Production Cycle Plan
 * Post Class
 	* WRITE 800-1000 word reflection on Nepal trip and how it changed your understanding of the project brief due Sunday March 25 9PM